timeline-monoid/timeline-monoid/README.md

 >We began this chapter with the goal of building computational models whose structure matches our perception of the real world we are trying to model.
 We can model the world as a collection of separate, time-bound, interacting objects with state, or **we can model the world as a single, timeless, stateless unity**.
 Each view has powerful advantages, but neither view alone is completely satisfactory.
 A grand unification has yet to emerge.

-Our world is modeled as an immutable, timeless, stateless unity from perspective of physics
+Our world is modeled as an immutable, timeless, stateless unity from the perspective of physics

 ![](https://upload.wikimedia.org/wikipedia/commons/6/6f/CMB_Timeline300_no_WMAP.jpg)